Sturminster Newton: History

-Sturminster Newton was recorded in the Anglo Saxon charter in 968 as Nywetone at Stoure, and in the Domesday Book as Newentone.
+Sturminster Newton was recorded in an Anglo-Saxon charter in 968 as Nywetone at Stoure, and in the Domesday Book of 1086 as Newentone.
 Newton refers to a new farm or estate, and Sturminster to a church (minster) on the Stour.
 Originally the two parts of the name referred to the settlements on the north and south of the river, but were combined to distinguish the town from Sturminster Marshall and other Newtons.
 The history of the town and surrounding area has been researched by the Sturminster Newton Heritage Trust, which runs the Sturminster Newton Museum in the Old Market Cross House in the centre of town.
 The Museum is open to visitors on some days every week.

 Hidden on the hill above the bridge over the river are the ruins of Sturminster Newton Castle, a manor house rather than a defensive building.
 The 14th-century building stands on a crescent shaped mound which could be the site of an Iron Age hillfort.
 The town and castle were part of Sturminster Newton hundred.

 Sturminster Newton is situated at a historic fording point on the River Stour.
 The ford was replaced in the 16th century with a six-arch stone bridge, and a quarter-kilometre embankment crossing the flood plain.
 The bridge was widened from 12 to 18 ft in 1820.
 A 19th-century plaque affixed to the bridge states that anyone damaging the bridge would be transported to Australia as a felon.